pyOpenSci/handbook/organization/how-we-work.md

 * **For individuals:** Team members are encouraged to use Bitwarden to securely store passwords related to their pyOpenSci work, including access to Google Workspace services, Slack, and Canva.

-* **For the organization:** Bitwarden manages shared login access to accounts where only one organizational account is needed, such as Eventbrite and Buffer.
-Authorized team members can access these shared credentials as necessary.
+* **For the organization:** Bitwarden is used to manage pyOpenSci accounts where only one organizational account is needed, such as Eventbrite, Buffer, and social media accounts. pyOpenSci has an organization account in BitWarden that staff can be added to for access to these shared accounts.